 This listing has one of the 10 most popular offers available in Spain

-If you opt for trekking, you will follow the old Moorish mule paths and valleys where the horse, mule, or oxen still to this day pull the plow to harvest the Earth’s crops.
-This short break is more than just a horse riding holiday, but a chance to discover the remarkable Andalusian scenery and to immerse yourself completely in the culture where even today, the tradition remains very much part of everyday life.
-Since this is a working holiday, therefore, you will need to be reasonably fit and healthy to work with the horses on a day to day basis as the work can be physical.
+You will follow old Moorish mule paths and valleys where the horse, mule, or oxen still to this day pull the plough to harvest the Earth’s crops.
+This short break is more than just a horse riding holiday, but a chance to discover the remarkable Andalusian scenery and to witness the culture where even today, the tradition remains very much part of everyday life.

 The center has around 16 well-trained and schooled horses varying in ages to suit the beginner and advanced rider.
 The horses range in height from the smallest horse at 14 hands to horses up to 16 hands and they are mainly Andalusians, Andalusian crosses with one Arab, and also Cobs and ponies.
 All horses are fully trained to be ridden either Western style or traditional style.

-The stables are situated on a small plateau at a height of 1,200 meters above the spa town of Lanjaron in the Las Alpujarras region of Andalucia, close to Granada, Spain.
+The stables are situated on a small plateau at a height of 1,200 meters above the spa town of Lanjarón in the Las Alpujarras region of Andalusia, close to Granada, Spain.
 Wonderful views of the surrounding countryside, hills, and Sierra Nevada Mountains are evident in all directions.
 You can even see the coastline of Africa on a clear day.
 It is also near to the busy market town of Orgiva which is boasting many bustling tapas bars.

 By the time the whistle blows at the end of the fight, there is a river running through the streets and all are soaked to the bone.
 After a quick change of clothes, the cerveza starts pouring, fireworks fill the sky, and the real party begins.
 Over the next few days, revelers celebrate the calm after the storm with a feast of mouthwatering jamon (ham) and another product for which Lanjaron is renowned.